 Cathay and Kislev don't have armies in the tabletop game right now, though Games Workshop is putting together a Kislev army for its resurrection of the Old World setting.
 This means we're going to be in for some surprises, and you can expect some brand new daemonic creatures as well.

-Is there a Total War: Warhammer 3 trailer?
+Are there Total War: Warhammer 3 trailers?

 Mortal Empires is returning